filo1291/scrum/README.md

 - [ ] A defined and predictive process that confirms to the principles of Scientific Management.
 - [ ] A complete methodology that defines how to develop software.
 - [ ] A cookbook that defines best practices for software development.
-- [x] A framework within which complex products in complex environments are developed.
+- [x] A framework for creating complex products in complex environments.

 **[⬆ Back to Top](#table-of-contents)**